Koshishe/Curology/README.md

 ### src
 All source files except packages imported from node_modules.
 This is the directory you should work in.
 In the root of this folder you can find webpack entry point file `index.js` and pages list template `index.ejs`.
 #### data
-##### json
-All `.json` files which will be merged into one data object and passed to [njk-html-loader](https://github.com/nameless19922/njk-html-loader) to use for all templates in the loader.
-Unfortunately, without hot reload for now.
+All `.json` files that can be included with [nunjucks-includeData](https://www.npmjs.com/package/nunjucks-includeData) as data in all templates.
 #### fonts
 Project fonts.
 #### img